 I don’t regret that choice.
 It meant that I spent his first few deployments at school, employed, and living near family.
 I had friends and hobbies to distract me.
 I knew the local area and could plan events to look forward to.
 The best way to get through a deployment is to stay busy and focus on positive things.
 When I was single, that meant living at home, near family.

 A few years later, however, when he deployed again and we had children, I opted to stay near base.
+I didn’t want to move home for deployment.
 By that time, I had made new friends in our military town, and wanted to keep life consistent for my little ones by staying at the only house they had known.
 My parents invited me to move home with them, to have help with the babies, since I gave birth during deployment.
 But I preferred to keep my family in our house, following my schedule and rules.
 I don’t regret that decision, either.

 “Once we had kids, I preferred to keep the family at our house during deployment.
 I don’t regret that decision.” ~The Seasoned Spouse

-Is it better to stay near base or move home during deployment?There is no right choice about where to live during #deployment. #milspouse Click To Tweet
+Is it better to stay near base or move home for deployment?There is no right choice about where to live during #deployment.
+Some people live near base, other move home for deployment. #milspouse Click To Tweet

 6 questions to ask when choosing where to live during deployment: